Sportswear: Thermal properties

 Sportswear design must consider the thermal insulation needs of the wearer.
 In hot situations, sportswear should allow the wearer to stay cool; while in cold situations, sportswear should help the wearer to stay warm.

 Sportswear should also be able to transfer sweat away from the skin, using, for example, moisture transferring fabric.
 Spandex is a popular material used as base layers to soak up sweat.
 For example, in activities such as skiing and mountain climbing this is achieved by using layering: moisture transferring (wicking) materials are worn next to the skin, followed by an insulating layer, and then wind and water resistant shell garments.

-Moisture-wicking fabrics

-The moisture-wicking fabrics are a class of hi-tech fabrics that provide moisture control for an athlete's skin.
-They move perspiration away from the body to the fabric's outer surface where it can evaporate.
-These fabrics typically are soft, lightweight, and stretchy—in other words, they are perfectly suited for making activewear.
-Moisture-wicking means that the fabric is absorbent and this can leave a barrier of wet fabric on your skin.
-Drywicking is the newest variation of moisture wicking.
-It is a smart two tier fabric that breaks the surface tension of sweat and propels it through the hydrophobic layer into a natural wicking outer layer like cotton where it is assisted by evaporative cooling leaving your skin absolutely dry.
-Besides the fact that your body can perform better, it will chemically free prevent odors because a bacteria microclimate cannot grow on dry skin.
-This broad category of fabrics is used to make garments like T-shirts, sports bras, running and cycling jerseys, socks, tracksuits, and polo-style shirts for any physical activity where the goal is to keep your skin as cool and dry as possible.
-Moisture-wicking fabrics are used to make apparel for outdoor activities such as hiking, fishing, mountain biking, snow skiing, and mountain climbing.
-Due to the popularity of garments made from these fabrics, more variations are being introduced to the market.

 Protective wear

 Sportswear also includes the variety of protective gear required for contact sports such as lacrosse, boxing and ice hockey.
 Different types of protective equipment are needed depending on the type of sport and position.
 The types of gears include the following: headgear, gum shields, shin pads, shoulder pads, and joint supports and protective gloves.